 The exhibit continues upstairs where one can see examples from different designers, including La Perla and doesn’t shy away from the avant-garde, or what’s best described as experimental.
 Those prone to blushing will need to look away from the House of Harlot display, a collection of, shall we say, special pieces, made from latex and rubber.

 If it all starts to get a bit too hot, head down to the gift shop, a destination all its own, packed with gemstones and other jewelry, and a diverse range of curated goods.
 Between the cafe and museum’s treasures, one will spend most of the day in wonder.

-Swanky new digs rejuvenate London’s Design Museum
+Swanky digs - London’s Design Museum

-The reincarnated museum hosts a range of exhibits – free and ticketed, including the works of design doyens like Thomas Heatherwick, Dame Zaha Hadid, Dieter Rams, Ettore Sottsass, Sir Paul Smith, Christian Louboutin and Sir Kenneth Grange.
+The museum hosts a range of exhibits - free and ticketed, including the works of design doyens like Thomas Heatherwick, Dame Zaha Hadid, Dieter Rams, Ettore Sottsass, Sir Paul Smith, Christian Louboutin and Sir Kenneth Grange.